SAP-samples/btp-ai-sustainability-bootcamp/exercises/README.md

 ## Week 4 - Embedding AI into a Custom Application on SAP BTP

 **Optional exercise**.
 Follow this [manual](../src/sustainable-smart-factory-app/README.md) to deploy and run the sustainable-smart-factory app to your own BTP trial account.
-The hybrid deployment option is recommended for bootcamp exercise.
+The hybrid deployment option is recommended for the course exercise.

 ## Week 5 - Collaborative Enterprise Planning